NCAR/wrf_hydro_nwm_public/README.md

 ## License
 The license and terms of use for this software can be found [here](LICENSE.txt).
+The Crocus snowpack module and related files are from the SURFEX surface model developed by Météo-France, the French national meteorological service.
+These files are under the [CeCILL-C](http://www.cecill.info/licences/Licence_CeCILL-C_V1-en.html) license.

 ## Acknowledgements
 Funding support for the development and application of the WRF-Hydro system has been provided by: